jlsalmon/modesti/README.md

 Running `grunt test` will run the unit tests with karma.

-## Build and deployment
+## Building and releasing

-Package configurations have been created for the following tasks:
+To build the source, publish the build artifact and create releases, the following grunt tasks are used:

-## `grunt build`
+## `grunt build:test`

 Runs tests and does a simple, local build (no packaging or publishing).
 Build results in `dist/`.

+Note: should you need to modify the backend base URL, you can do so in the `modesti.yaml` configuration file.

-## `grunt publish:dev`
+## `grunt publish:test`

-Tests, builds, packages the results into a tarball and publishes it to Artifactory.
+Tests, builds, packages the results into a tarball and publishes it to Artifactory ready for deployment on the test server.

-Note: for the publication to work, you must create an `artifactory.json` file containing the repository details in the following format:
+Note: for the publication to work, you need to modify the `modesti.yaml` configuration file and replace the dummy username and password with real values.

-    {
-      "dev":  {
-        "repository": "beco-development-local",
-        "username": "...",
-        "password": "..."
-      },
-      "release": {
-        "repository": "...",
-        "username": "...",
-        "password": "..."
-      },
-    }

-## `grunt release:dev`
+## `grunt release:test`

-Tests, builds, packages, creates a development release by incrementing the package version number and committing the released tag.
-Finally publishes the artifact.
+Tests, builds, packages, creates a test release by incrementing the package version number and committing the released tag.
+Finally publishes the tarball to Artifactory ready for deployment on the test server.

 By default, the patch version number will be incremented.
 To increment the minor version, use `grunt release:dev bump:minor`.
 To increment the major version, use `bump:major`.